-I’ve been working really hard on my new book about sculpting fast faces in clay.
+I worked really hard on my new book about sculpting fast faces in clay.

-After you’ve made a few faces it’s really easy to see the beginning of features on a lump of clay.
-That’s a good thing, of course – but once you find a face, even if you didn’t intend to, you just have to get out your tools and bring it to life.
+After you’ve made a few faces you almost can’t stop yourself from seeing features on a lump of clay.
+That’s a good thing, of course – but once you find a face (even if you didn’t intend to) you might just have to get out your tools and bring it to life.